ericraycodes/fcc-markdown-previewer-1.0/README.md

+# Reminders
+- Functionality first.
+Style when needed.
+- Incorporate accessibility along and at the beginning of the project.
+- Optimize:
+	- component renders
+	- state management

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.